Table of Contents Contents

 Province with the Highest Property Taxes

 The prices of taxes or the prices of homes in Canada have nothing to do with the rates of property taxes.
 While New Brunswick is one of the cheapest places to live in Canada, it also has the highest property taxes as well as the highest taxes on goods and services.
-This in itself doesn’t directly affect the overall cost of living.
+This in itself doesn’t directly affect the overall cost of living, though.

 Province with the Lowest Property Taxes